radjivF/seeflight-back-office/README.md

 To generate the key and certificate and place them in the *config/sslcert* folder.

 ## Getting Started With MEAN.JS
-You have your application running but there are a lot of stuff to understand, we recommend you'll go over the [Official Documentation](http://meanjs.org/docs.html).
+You have develelop our application with meanjs which is running but there are a lot of stuff to understand, we recommend you'll go over the [Official Documentation](http://meanjs.org/docs.html).
 In the docs we'll try to explain both general concepts of MEAN components and give you some guidelines to help you improve your development process.
 We tried covering as many aspects as possible, and will keep update it by your request, you can also help us develop the documentation better by checking out the *gh-pages* branch of this repository.

 ## Community